 Your newsletter doesn’t have to exist solely to communicate sales periods and new launches.
 On the contrary, this is your chance to build your brand and invest in forming amazing relationships with customers.

 Tell stories and provide real value for customers.
-Treat email marketing as part of your content marketing strategy.
+Treat email marketing as part of your e-commerce marketing strategy.

 Instead of purely focusing on product sales, they actively build a following by telling stories around their brand.
 They educate their audiences with informative blog articles, entertain with online magazines, inspire with trend reports and engage by putting the spotlight on their readers.